Joey Chestnut places 2nd in pizza eating competition near LSU

 Trending News

-In 2019, Chestnut ate six-and-a-half slices of pizza during the Fat Bay's Pizza eating competition in Metairie.
+In 2019, Chestnut ate six-and-a-half slices of pizza during the Fat Boy's Pizza eating competition in Metairie.

 More News